Slaitroc/RicciPaoliGrisoni/RASD.md

 **Exceptions:**
 - The Company provides incorrect information.
 - The Company does not confirm the registration.
-- The VAT number is already in use.
+- The VAT number or the email is already in use.

 ### RegisterUniversity
 **Actors:** Company, Email Provider.